-- a) compliance with conditions of development consent relating to stormwater, - b) the structural adequacy of the rainwater tanks, - c) that subsoil drainage/seepage water is NOT discharged to the kerb and gutter, - d) that rainwater tanks with minimum storage of 85m3 have been constructed in accordance with the approved stormwater plans, - e) that the as-built rainwater retention and reuse system has been plumbed for non-potable uses such as toilet flushing, laundry devices and garden irrigation etc, - f) that all charged systems have been constructed in accordance with the approved stormwater drawings, - g) that only one stormwater outlet pipe has been constructed in accordance with the approved stormwater plans, - h) that the works have been constructed in accordance with the approved design and will provide the retention storage volume and attenuation in accordance with the submitted calculations, - i) pipe invert levels and surface levels to Australian Height Datum, and j) contours indicating the direction in which water will flow over land should the capacity of the pit be exceeded in a storm event exceeding design limits.
+- a) compliance with conditions of development consent relating to stormwater, - b) the structural adequacy of the pump out system, - c) that subsoil drainage/seepage water is NOT discharged to the kerb and gutter, - d) that any required stormwater treatment systems have been constructed in accordance with the approved construction stormwater plans and that the system meets the water quality targets stipulated in the Council's DCP, - e) that a pump out system with minimum storage capacity of 4m3 has been installed to comply with AS3500.3, - f) that the works have been constructed in accordance with the approved design, - g) pipe invert levels and surface levels to Australian Height Datum, and - h) contours indicating the direction in which water will flow over land should the capacity of the pit be exceeded in a storm event exceeding design limits.

-A positive covenant under section 88E of the Conveyancing Act 1919 must be created on the title of the subject property, providing for the on-going maintenance of the rainwater retention and reuse system and charged system.
+A positive covenant under section 88E of the Conveyancing Act 1919 must be created on the title of the subject property, providing for the on-going maintenance of the stormwater treatment system and pump out system.
 The wording of the Instrument must be in accordance with Council's standard format and the Instrument must be registered with the NSW Land Registry Services.
-The person with the benefit of this consent must reimburse Council's reasonable expenses incurred in the drafting, negotiation and registration of the covenant.
+The person with the benefit of this consent must reimburse Council's reasonable expenses incurred in the drafting, negotiation and registration of the covenant